inotechne/micropost-app/README.md

 ## Documentation
 We have made guideline for this project in PDF and some free online course following links below...
-* Introduction to Ruby: this slide provides basic [Ruby Programming Language](http://www.ruby-lang.org/en/).
+* [Introduction to Ruby](https://github.com/inotechne/micropost-app/raw/master/ruby_code/introduct_to_ruby.pdf): this slide provides basic [Ruby Programming Language](http://www.ruby-lang.org/en/).
+* [Ruby Sample Code](https://github.com/inotechne/micropost-app/tree/master/ruby_code): source code for ruby training slide.
 * [Try Ruby](http://www.codeschool.com/courses/try-ruby): this is an online course which provides information for first met with Ruby language.
 * [Workshop Guideline](https://github.com/inotechne/micropost-app/raw/master/micropost-app_guideline.pdf): This link provides a solution "How to build this application?" step by step.